CHAOS: Charles Manson, the CIA, and the Secret History of the Sixties: Film adaptation

 On July 19, 2019, Variety reported that Amazon Studios purchased the film rights to the book.
-Before CHAOS was published, an adaptation of O'Neill's story was originally in development by Errol Morris in collaboration with Netflix but O'Neill backed out of the project over creative differences.
+Before CHAOS was published, an adaptation of O'Neill's story was originally in development by Errol Morris in collaboration with Netflix, but O'Neill backed out of the project over creative differences.
+However, in December 2023, Morris revealed that he would begin production on an adaptation of O'Neill's book for Netflix after completing his next film.
+The film was released by Netflix on March 7, 2025.